GWCustom/bfabric-web-app-template/README.md

 1. Setting up a Dash-based web application.

-2. Demonstrating data validation and API interaction with Bfabric.
+2. Demonstrating data validation and API interaction with B-Fabric.

 3. Serving as a starting point for custom scientific or analytical dashboards.